jjlocke2004/home-soc-lab/README.md

   This phase covers the Ubuntu-based Wazuh deployment, agent installation on Windows systems, domain controller log collection, and validation of security events in the Wazuh dashboard.

 - **[03-windows-endpoint](assets/03-windows-endpoint/README.md)**
-  *PLANNED* - Build and configuration of the Windows 10 victim machine, including endpoint logging and monitoring preparation.
+  Built and configured Windows 10 victim machine, including endpoint logging and monitoring preparation.

 - **[04-network-monitoring](assets/04-network-monitoring/README.md)**
   *PLANNED* - Network-level visibility for the lab environment, including traffic capture and monitoring considerations.